logancalldev/gulp-starter-typescript/README.md

 * Linting Typescript (for better in-editor hinting, install the plugin for your code editor)
 * Scss and Typescript sourcemaps, so that you know which file errors occur in – not just it's location in the bundled file

-### Using JavaScript libraries with Typescript
+### Using JavaScript libraries within Typescript
-This is what **typings** are for (MUST HAVE in order for Typescript to work with regular JavaScript libraries).
+This is what **typings** are for (**MUST HAVE** in order for Typescript to work with regular JavaScript libraries).
 Be sure to have `typings` installed globally with npm.
 I've already setup the project to use both the jQuery and Bootstrap libraries with Typescript

 Learn more about typings:
 1. https://github.com/typings/typings